kubasejdak/kubasejdak.github.io/docs/blog/posts/variadic-functions--part-2-c11-variadic-templates.md

 which is called **pack expansion**.

-[Template parameter pack](https://en.cppreference.com/w/cpp/language/parameter_pack) defines a list of unspecified (possibly different) types that will be used to instantiate this template function.
+[Template parameter pack][cppreference-param-pack] defines a list of unspecified (possibly different) types that will be used to instantiate this template function.
 Function parameter pack is using the same list of types to create the function argument list.
 The notion of ellipsis in this context is similar to that known from the `va_args` functions.
 The difference and real strength of variadic templates comes in the argument expansion.

 !!!
 Note